UoP-1A/StudentScheduler/docs/source/index.rst

 - **Missing notifications?** Ensure notifications are enabled in your account preferences and device settings.
 - **Unable to edit or delete an event?** Verify that you are the event creator or have the necessary permissions.

-If issues persist, contact StudySync support or check the FAQ for further assistance.

 Notifications
 ================